 The Prairies chapter of CAPIC, a national organization advocating for photographers and illustrators, has been gaining momentum through increased membership and a full calendar of events.

 CAPIC, the Canadian Association of Photographers and Illustrators in Communications, represents photographers, illustrators and digital artists from across Canada.
-CAPIC is more than one thousand members strong.
+The association has more than one thousand members in Canada.

 Started in Toronto in 1978 as a not-for-profit group, CAPIC has split into different chapters across Canada.
-The Prairies chapter presently has around 80 members.
+The Prairies chapter presently has about 80 members.

-“As visual arts professionals we tend to work in isolation,” said Brett Gilmour, owner of Brett Gilmour Photography and Vice President of Membership for the association.
+“As visual arts professionals we tend to work in isolation,” said Brett Gilmour, owner of Gilmour Photography and Vice President of Membership for the association.
 “Through CAPIC we can stay in touch with fellow photographers as well as staying in touch with the industry.”

-Brett believes it is beneficial for visual artists to be a part of CAPIC because the association provides members with a means of communicating with other photography professionals.
+Brett believes it is beneficial for visual artists to be a part of CAPIC because the association provides members with a means of communicating with other photography and imaging professionals.
 It also helps photographers and illustrators further their professional careers.

 “Through the portfolio gallery that CAPIC runs, clients have been able to find and contact me,” said Brett.
 “Not only that, but if I cannot accept a commission, I can confidently refer the client to another CAPIC member knowing that they have been peer reviewed and professional standards.”

-Although it’s a national organization, each CAPIC chapter operates autonomously.
+Although it’s a national organization, each chapter operates autonomously.
 The chapters run their own events and memberships.
 The national association provides members with life insurance policies and discounts from numerous advertising and imaging related businesses.

 The CAPIC Prairies chapter has begun to blossom in the past four years and are now looking to boost membership by hosting a number of different events throughout the year.